 Critical Illness Insurance

-Critical illness insurance is a type of insurance that provides you with multiple payouts or a lump sum payout upon diagnosis of a critical illness such as stroke, heart disease, or major cancer.
+Critical illness insurance provides you with multiple payouts or a lump sum payout upon diagnosis of a critical illness such as stroke, heart disease, or major cancer.

-As a rule of thumb, your amount of critical illness coverage should help replace up to 5 to 7 years of your annual business revenue.
+As a rule of thumb, your critical illness coverage amount should help replace up to 3 to 5 years of your annual business revenue.

-This is because in Singapore, it is recommended for the CI payout to have sufficient funds to supplement your revenue for 5 years after deducting any business expenses and debts.
+This is because in Singapore, it is recommended to have between 3 to 5 years of your annual income as CI coverage.

-Additionally, if your business is growing year on year with increasing revenue, it will be helpful to include the projected earnings in your financial considerations.
+If your business is growing yearly with increasing revenue, including the projected earnings in your financial considerations will be helpful.

-A person struck with critical illness would generally take 5 to 7 years to recover from one.
+A person struck with critical illness would generally take 3 to 5 years to recover from one.

 For instance, if you are earning $5,000 in average monthly revenue, you should opt for 0,000 to 0,000 worth of critical illness coverage.
 This should also help cover your running business overheads/expenses as well.